ayushjha-dev/Obsqura/_posts/2026-01-03-day-3-how-to-use-try-hack-mecommands-questions-and-practical.md

 By completing Day 3, learners gain hands-on experience with the Try Hack Me lab interface, understand how to execute Linux commands inside a virtual machine, and learn how to answer task-based questions correctly.
 The commands `ls`, `cd`, and `cat` form the foundation of Linux navigation and file inspection, which are used repeatedly throughout cybersecurity labs.
 This day represents the true starting point of practical cybersecurity learning.

 ![The completion screen for the 'How to use TryHackMe' room.](/assets/img/posts/20260103/9-thm-room-complete.png) _Success!
-The introductory room is complete._
+The How to use tryhackme  room is complete._

 ### Day 4 Preview: Hello Lab